mixolydianmel/enigma/README.md

 The `src/Application.cc` file contains most of what you need to learn how to use the engine, but a more detailed guide will eventually be available on the wiki of this repo.

 ## About
-I am a 17-year-old programmer who wants to make games and game engines.

 If you want to contact me (for whatever reason), my contact info is here: